 Robert Ketchum, PhD

-Associate Dean of Pre-Clinical Sciences & Professor of Biomedical Sciences
+Associate Dean of Pre-Clinical Education & Professor of Anatomy

 Dr. Ketchum comes to BCOM from the College of Osteopathic Medicine of Rocky Vista University, in Parker, Colorado, where he served as Professor and Chair of the Department of Biomedical Sciences and as Director of Research and Scholarly Activity.
 An accomplished researcher in the areas of diabetes, isolation of pancreatic islets, and cellular transplantation, having served as the Director of the GMP cell processing lab at the University of Virginia, which prepared insulin-producing pancreatic islet cells for clinical transplantation.
 Dr. Ketchum is a graduate of Brigham Young University (BS, Zoology, ‘82) the University of Minnesota (PhD, Anatomy, ’89).
 He was on the founding faculty of the Pikeville University, School of Osteopathic Medicine and was with Rocky Vista since its inception.
 Dr. Ketchum played a significant role in Rocky Vista University’s curriculum re-sequencing in 2010, which has proven to be very effective and successful in the training and placement of its graduates into residency training programs.
 (Rocky Vista University is the only other medical school to share BCOM’s proprietary status and tax structure.)
 As Associate Dean of Pre-Clinical Sciences, Dr. Ketchum will be accountable for the development and implementation of BCOM’s curriculum and assurance of student progress and success.